Paris Photography Workshop

 From our home in the heart of Paris, break into small groups and set out on daily photo shoots amid some of the most iconic landmarks in the world.
 Each morning, we’ll gather in the classroom with our instructors and our National Geographic photographer to edit and critique our images and learn different elements of photography, such as working with light and shadow, composition, depth of field, and motion.

-Set out on a photo assignment each afternoon, using your new skills to capture the city’s extraordinary architecture, the pulse of modern-day life, and elegant monuments.
+Set out on a photo assignment each day, using your new skills to capture the city’s extraordinary architecture, the pulse of modern-day life, and elegant monuments.
 Catch fearless roller skaters at the foot of Notre Dame, street artists in the winding lanes of Montmartre, songbirds at the Sunday market on the Île de la Cité, and boats churning up the Seine.
 Climb to the top of the Arc de Triomphe, or descend to the catacombs far below the streets to hone your low-light photography skills.
 Take an excursion to Versailles to capture the “golden hour” at the palace and gardens.
 Travel to nearby Chartres to photograph the majestic gothic spires and dazzling stained glass of one of the world’s most celebrated cathedrals.
 Capture the stunning landscapes of Claude Monet’s gardens in Giverny.
 Visit the Louvre or the Musée d’Orsay to examine the works of artists like da Vinci, Rodin, Picasso, and Stieglitz.

 In the evenings, we’ll review our day’s work, then photograph Paris at night.
 Capture the bustling scene in the hip Left Bank neighborhoods, or the Eiffel Tower as it shimmers against the night sky.
 On certain evenings, our National Geographic photographer and photography instructors will hold seminars to discuss their professional experience.